3. Gate-level Modeling

 1

 Table 3.2.1 represents the truth table of the full adder.
 In your tests and waveform visualization cover all possible inputs and outputs.
-Additionally, follow the order of the table, i.e., test/visualize the first row before the second one.
+Additionally, follow the order of the table, that is test and visualize the first row before the second one.

 Listing 3.2.1 Template for the module full_adder.